 Zoning districts established in the ordinance text are shown on a zoning map.
 Abbreviations are assigned to these districts for simplicity, but they can differ in meaning across local governments.
 For example, RA-20 may mean “Residential-Agricultural: 1 unit (house) per 20,000 square feet” in one community, but it may mean “Rural-Agricultural: 1 unit per 20 acres” in another jurisdiction.
 The zoning text will list the abbreviations for each named district.

-Districts may be classified as general use or conditional use (special use) districts.
-In a general use district, a use such as forestry may be allowed without having to obtain a permit.
+Districts may be classified as conventional use or conditional use (special use) districts.
+In a conventional district, a use such as forestry may be allowed without having to obtain a permit.
 In a conditional use district, a permit may be required before you can conduct forestry activities.
-Be aware of overlay districts and floating districts, which may be applied over the underlying zoning district.
-They can add additional restrictions or conditions to land use across multiple districts.
+Be aware of overlay districts, which may be applied over the underlying zoning district, as they can add additional restrictions or conditions to land use across multiple districts.

 Zoning and forestry

-If your forestland is zoned, these restrictions and provisions may apply:
+If your forestland is zoned, the following restrictions and provisions may apply:

 - Forestry is exempt.